switchbm/claude-redline/README.md

     "redline": {
       "command": "uvx",
       "args": ["--from", "git+https://github.com/switchbm/claude-redline", "redline"],
-      "timeout": 1200000
+      "timeout": 86400000
     }
   }
 }
 ```

-The `timeout` is set to 20 minutes (1200000ms) to allow thorough document review.
+The `timeout` is set to 24 hours (86400000ms) to allow unlimited time for thorough document review.
 </details>

 ### Choose a Theme (Optional)